moquality/docs_old/docs/docs/getting-started/dashboard.md

 <img src="/dashboard/3.png" height="360px" />

-# Tests
+# Tests page

+*** Recording test cases ***

 Writing test cases is hard.
-So we built a recorder in which you demonstrate (not record) your test case.

-*** Use Case:***

-In contrast to a test recorder which uses user input to select the best selectors, we only need a demonstration of the test.
-In the background, our AI engine post processes this information and finds the best way to run the test on any device you select.
+Using MoQuality test recorder, it is a matter of few clicks to record a test case.
+In the background, AI understands the test case and ensures it is playble across multiple devices and adaptible to future app versions and os updates.

 *** Features: ***